algorandfoundation/xGov/Proposals/xgov-74.md

     - Group Chat feature which will allow cration of web3 communities without revealing any personal information of users involved.
     - Release apis as a service so that projects can integrate chat app into their web3 application.

-### Milestone 3: Build a Group chat feature
+### Milestone 3: Transfer of assets on chat
 Time taken: 3 months

-Amount: 35000
+Amount: 40000

 Description:
     - Swapping assets between addresses while chatting